aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 ### Security Considerations

 For production deployments:
 1. Store database credentials in AWS Secrets Manager.
+The [Fetch Secrets](../FetchSecrets) example shows how you can fetch a secret on application start.
 2. Use VPC endpoints for secure database connectivity.
 3. Enable SSL/TLS for database connections.